Richmond, VA to Columbus, OH Movers (NEW 2026 Costs)

 How long does a move from Richmond to Columbus take?

-The 477-mile move from Richmond, VA, to Columbus, OH, takes 1-4 days.
-Some Richmond movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Columbus.
+The 477-mile journey from Richmond, VA to Columbus, OH, typically takes one to four days.
+Some movers in Richmond offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Columbus.